hovancik/stretchly/README.md

 #### Make Stretchly act as a regular window [![Contributor Preferences](https://img.shields.io/badge/Contributor_Preferences-✔-success)](#contributor-preferences)

-If you want Stretchly to act as a regular window (have a titlebar, turn off always on top, be minimizable) set `actAsRegularWindow` to `false`.
+If you want Stretchly to act as a regular window (have a titlebar, turn off always on top, be minimizable) set `actAsRegularWindow` to `true`.

 ## Contributor Preferences